mahaveer-mkj/DecodeLabs-Internship/Project-1-Chatbot/README.md

 | **Process** | Sanitize input → lookup in knowledge base dictionary | `.strip().lower()` ensures case‑insensitive, whitespace‑tolerant matching |
 | **Output** | Return the matched response or a fallback string | Graceful handling of unknown queries — no crashes, no silence |

 > **Design Philosophy:** Every line of code is explicit.
 The chatbot never guesses — it follows strict, human‑defined logic.
-This project lays the mental model for how machines process language before they ever “learn.”
+This project lays the mental model for how machines process language before they ever "learn."

 ---